ronakupadhyaya/Horizons-week-05/README.md

  * **Following** `{{#each allFollowing}}...{{/each}}` display some details about the users that the user is following, including:
  	* **Display Name** -  `{{following.displayName}}`
  	* **Location** - `{{following.location}}`
+ * **Follow or Unfollow Button**: Display a follow or unfollow button for the top-level user _only_ with a link to the appropriate route (to be made soon!) based on whether or not `isFollowing` is true.

 ### Viewing ALL the Profiles 🏃 - `views/profiles.hbs`